Table of Contents

-While size and scale are two of the primary differences between institutional vs. retail investors, they each have their own advantages and disadvantages.
-Retail investors are afforded certain legal protections; institutional investors can have the upside in terms of research and access to capital.
+While size and scale are two of the main differences between institutional vs. retail investors, there are other distinctions.
+Retail investors are afforded certain legal protections; institutional investors may have the upside in terms of research and access to capital.

 Who Is Considered a Retail Investor?

-Any non-professional individual buying and selling securities such as stocks or mutual funds and exchange traded funds (ETFs) — through an online or traditional brokerage or other type of account — is considered a retail investor.
+Any non-professional individual buying and selling securities such as stocks or mutual funds and exchange traded funds (ETFs) — whether investing online or in a traditional brokerage or other type of account — is typically a retail investor.

 Who Is Classified as an Institutional Investor?

 By comparison, institutional investors make investment decisions on behalf of large pools of individual investors or shareholders.
-In general, institutional investors trade in large quantities, such as 10,000 shares or more at a time.
+In general, institutional investors trade in large quantities, such as trading stocks by 10,000 shares or more at a time.

 The professionals who do this large-scale type of investing typically have access to investments not available to retail investors (such as special classes of shares that come with different cost structures).
 By virtue of their being part of a larger institution, this type of investor usually has a larger pool of capital to buy, trade, and sell with.